Japanese-style peanuts

-Japanese-style peanuts, also known as Japanese peanuts or cracker nuts (widely known in the Spanish-speaking world as cacahuates japoneses or maní japonés), are a type of snack food made from peanuts that are coated in a wheat flour dough and then fried or roasted.
+Japanese-style peanuts are a type of snack food invented in Mexico, made from peanuts that are coated in a wheat flour dough and then fried or roasted.
+They are also known as Japanese peanuts, cracker nuts, or snacking peanuts in English, cacahuates japoneses or maní japonés in Spanish, and by various other names in different countries.
 They come in a variety of different flavors.
 The Mexican version's recipe for the extra-crunchy shell has ingredients such as wheat flour, soy sauce, water, sugar, monosodium glutamate, and citric acid.
 The snacks are often sold in sealed bags, but can also be found in bulk containers.

 History

 Japanese-style peanuts were created in Mexico during the 1940s by Japanese immigrant Yoshihei Nakatani, the father of Yoshio and Carlos Nakatani.
 He lost his job after the mother-of-pearl button factory he worked at, named El Nuevo Japón, was forced to close after its proprietor came under suspicion of being a spy for the Empire of Japan.

 Nakatani had to find alternatives to provide for his family.
 He obtained a job at La Merced Market, where he initially sold Mexican candies called muéganos.
 Later, he developed a new variety of fried snacks he named oranda that he named after the like-named fish.
 He also created a new version of a snack that reminded him of his homeland, mamekashi (seeds covered with a layer of flour with spices), that he adapted to Mexican tastes.
 Nakatani sold them in packages decorated with a geisha design made by his daughter Elvia.
 While his children tended to the family business, Nakatani and his wife Emma sold the snacks on local streets.
 Sales of the snacks were so successful that Nakatani was able to obtain his own stall at the market.
 With the help of Nakatani's son Armando, the family established their business under the brand Nipón in the 1950s; the name was registered as a trademark in 1977.

 Nakatani never registered the patent for the snack.
 As a result, various competitors made their own versions of Japanese-style peanuts.
 Nakatani's company Nipón remained independent until it was sold to Totis in 2017.